prolajumokeoni/tnw-clone/README.md

-# tnw-clone
+## tnw-clone
 > This is a clone of the The next web, We applied the mobile first approach.
 A responsive web design project built with Html 5 and Css3 media queries.

+### Milestone 2
+> In milestone 2, We are to  build the rest of the sections (3) of the webapp.
+> The three sections are located below the latest funding section.

 ## Built With